BarnsleySkunkworks/barnsleyskunkworks.github.io/README.md

 We recognise that technology, automation, artifical intelligence and the internet of things will play a huge part in achieving those efficiencies and so the skunkworks exists to allow employees from any council department to step away from the day job and apply their skills where they ordinarily wouldn't get the opportunity.

-This repository is for the website that markets the skunkworks to the organisation.
+This repository is for the website that markets the group to the organisation.